 One notable example of how BC engages in planning and improvement to close equity gaps is the work of the Guided Pathways Strategies Team (GPS).
-This committee focuses on supporting Completion Coaching Community engagement and coordination, disseminating information, and engagement of faculty and staff campus-wide.
+This committee focuses on supporting the Completion Coaching Community engagement and coordination, and the dissemination of information and engagement of faculty and staff campus-wide.
 It supports students through an equity lens and uses data to assess effectiveness.